C Corp vs S Corp: Choosing the Right Structure for Your Business

 What is a C Corporation?

 A C Corporation is a legal entity separate from its owners.
 It creates a structure where the corporation itself pays taxes at the corporate level, independent of personal taxes paid by shareholders.
-This often results in double taxation—profits taxed at both corporate and individual levels when dividends are distributed.
-C Corps offer significant advantages, including the ability to attract investors through stock offerings and no restrictions on the number or type of shareholders.
+This often results in double taxation—profits are taxed at both corporate and individual levels when dividends are distributed.
+C Corps offers significant advantages, including the ability to attract investors through stock offerings and no restrictions on the number or type of shareholders.
 Larger companies favor this structure for its potential to scale and raise substantial capital.

 What is an S Corporation?

 An S Corporation, in contrast, is designed to avoid double taxation.
 It allows income, losses, deductions, and credits to pass through directly to shareholders’ personal tax returns.
-Though attractive for small businesses seeking tax savings, S Corps face constraints: they must limit ownership to 100 shareholders and restrict them to U.S. citizens or residents, and they can’t have more than one class of stock.
+Though attractive for small businesses seeking tax savings, S Corps faces constraints: they must limit ownership to 100 shareholders and restrict them to U.S. citizens or residents, and they can’t have more than one class of stock.
 These limitations ensure compliance with IRS regulations but can limit growth potential compared to C Corps.

 Differences Between C Corp and S Corp